-In the step line, the symbols ($\bullet \bullet \blacksquare \blacktriangle \bullet \bullet \bullet$) alert you to a step that contains branching.
-The number of symbols in the gray bar indicates the number of available options/branches for that step and make it easy to locate the branch procedure that you want.
+In the step line, the symbols ( $\bullet \bullet \blacksquare \blacktriangle + \bullet \star )$ alert you to a step that contains branching.
+The number of symbols displayed in the step line indicates the number of available options/branches for that step and make it easy to locate the branch procedure that you want.
 All branch procedures follow the main procedure from which they are branched.